nod3zer0/subfit/README.md

 - supports multiple types of authentication
   - prompt for username and password
   - use login file with username or username and password
-  - gets cookie from browser (optional: needs package `browser-cookie3`)
+  - gets cookie from the browser (optional: needs package `browser-cookie3`)
 - automatically compresses archive before submitting
 - downloads the archive after submission from Studis and compares hashes with original file
 - prints time of submission from studis